samuelhbne/vpn-launchpad/README.md

 ###### Running launchpad with Docker:
 vpn-launchpad provided a script that helps you building a container with all dependencies installed, then running launchpad from the container.
 Hence made it easy for user to run it without concerning about the dependencies installation like Python, pip, awscli, ssh etc. In this circumstance, Docker is the only dependency.

-Instructions for running launchpad with Docker.
+Instructions for running launchpad with Docker installed (recommanded).

 ```
 $ wget https://github.com/samuelhbne/vpn-launchpad/archive/master.zip